Books by Linda Lappin

 “An intriguing and highly recommended piece of writing.”
 Midwest Book Review

-Loving Modigliani: The Afterlife of Jeanne Hébuterne,(2020)
+Loving Modigliani: The Afterlife of Jeanne Hébuterne,(2020) a novel, and an essay:

 Missing Person in Montparnasse: